Best Life Jackets for Kids of 2026

 • As a true “life jacket,” the Lil’ Legends features a collar-pillow to keep your child's head above the surface.
 It also has safety precaution features such as a heavy-duty handle to pull your child up, bright colors for easy spotting, and a crotch strap to keep your child from slipping out the bottom of their life vest.

-• What consumers found most appealing was the range of sizes available—Infant, Child, and Youth.
+• What consumers found most appealing was the range of sizes available—Infant, Child.

 • As a PFD designed for situations when it could take a while for the kid to get rescued, the Lil' Legends has some safety features that make it more expensive than bare bone options out there.